Starting a Spark cluster

 To update a Spark cluster, the following actions must be performed:

 1. Stop the operation with the current cluster in YTsaurus.
 You can find a link to the operation using spark-discovery-yt.
+You can also use the --abort-existing flag of the spark-launch-yt command.
+In this case, the current cluster will be stopped before the new one starts.

 2. Start a cluster using spark-launch-yt.
 The desired version can be specified in the spark-cluster-version argument.
 If no version is specified, the last version will be started.